GabyUSTC/lds-homepage/content/authors/xiangwang/_index.md

 ---
 # Display name
-title: Fuli Feng
+title: Xiang Wang

 # Full name (for SEO)
-first_name: Fuli
+first_name: Xiang
-last_name: Feng
+last_name: Wang

 year: 2019

 # Username (this should match the folder name)
 authors:
-  - fulifeng
+  - xiangwang

 # Is this the primary user of the site?
 superuser: false